Bassamgz/rock-paper-scissors/README.md

 	- Trello integrated with Bitbucket.

 ### Descritpion
-	Backend is very simple and there is 100% pipeline "bitbucket pipeline" in place which run tests, publishes the docker image and deploy it on aws ecs using fargate mode.
+	Backend is very simple and there is 100% pipeline "bitbucket pipeline" in place which run tests, publish the docker image to dockerhub and deploy it on aws ecs using fargate mode.

 #### Available APIs